Primary Navigation Mobile

 How do you pay for the Dartford Crossing?

 Dart Charge employs automatic number plate recognition technology that allows drivers to pay before or after a crossing.
-Just head to the Dart Charge website then enter your car and payment details to make a one-off payment or set up an account.
+Head to the Dart Charge website then enter your car and payment details to make a one-off payment or set up an account.
 You can also pay by phone or at a Payzone terminal.

 Payments were previously made at toll booths that regularly caused 10-mile tailbacks.
 Their removal hasn’t entirely alleviated congestion, though, especially heading northbound as traffic funnels into the speed-restricted tunnels.